 We aspire to enhance leadership capability in Australia’s education sector to improve student outcomes.

-The Menzies School Leader Fellowship program will work at the school and system level to build leadership capability and support the reframing of practice across the education sector.
+The Fellowship program will work at the school and system level to build leadership capability and support the reframing of practice across the education sector.
+The program will be piloted in Victoria, with the hope to expand it Australia-wide in future.

 Ms Kerry Elliott, from the Graduate School of Education, has been appointed as the first Menzies Research Fellow to support the incubator.

-Applications for the 2019 Menzies School Leader Fellowship closed on 21 December 2018.
-Applications were open to principals, assistant principals and lead teachers at all Victorian primary and secondary schools.
+Applications for the 2019 program were open to principals, assistant principals and lead teachers at all Victorian primary and secondary schools.

 If you have any questions about the Fellowship please contact the Menzies Foundation on (03) 9070 3489 or at firstname.lastname@example.org